SB-820

 Key Takeaways

-• Authorizes involuntary antipsychotic medication for mentally incompetent jail inmates in emergency situations.
+• Authorizes involuntary antipsychotic medication for jail inmates found mentally incompetent in misdemeanor cases.

 Get Involved